veronin1/frctl/README.md

 # frctl

-`frctl` is a Mandelbrot & Julia set visualiser written in C using raylib
+`frctl` is a Mandelbrot & Julia set visualiser written in C using Raylib.

 ---